SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at Western New England University College of Pharmacy discussed scenarios such as vaccine distribution based on various criteria and how to handle a situation where a pharmacist smells like alcohol.
+Students said the most interesting question asked at Western New England University College of Pharmacy discussed scenarios such as vaccine distribution criteria based on various factors like age, gender, race, and medical background, as well as how to handle situations where alcohol is detected on a pharmacist's breath.

 What was the most difficult question?

-Students said most difficult question asked at Western New England University College of Pharmacy discussed students' specialization plans and how they would contribute to the community as pharmacists.
+Students said most difficult question asked at Western New England University College of Pharmacy discussed students' plans for specialization and how they would contribute to the community as pharmacists.

 How do you rank the facilities?